Vascular dementia is a

 - Genetic disorders

 In some cases, symptoms may stabilize or even improve.
-However, in most patients, the disease continues to progress.
+However, in most people, the disease continues to progress.

 The main symptoms of vascular dementia include: